How I can help you

 Sharing your struggles with food and your body with someone else, finding someone you can trust and who makes you feel heard and seen (sometimes for the first time) can be very liberating in itself.

-Many times eating in secret, and hiding any proof of that, made me feel so stupid and helpless that I would try and pretend everything was just fine in front of everyone’s eyes when, in fact, I was screaming inside.
+Many times eating in secret, and hiding any proof of that, made me feel so stupid and helpless.
+So, I would try and pretend everything was just fine in front of everyone’s eyes when, in fact, I was screaming inside.

 It once seemed impossible to me to do something about it.
 I just couldn’t face the reality of having an issue and overcome the embarrassment I felt for acting that way.

-I was also convinced that no one else could be like me.
-I kept telling myself that maybe a small bunch of people were acting the same way as me, but I had absolutely no clue that bingeing and emotional eating were such a common issue.
+In my mind, I was also convinced that no one else could be like me.
+Maybe a small bunch of people were acting the same way as me, but I had absolutely no clue that bingeing and emotional eating were such a common issue.

 You expressing what is raw and vulnerable can help your healing.